Create a Website Account - Manage notification subscriptions, save form progress and more.

 All backflow prevention assemblies must be tested at least annually and immediately following any repair, maintenance, or relocation.
 Assemblies that repeatedly fail may require more frequent testing or replacement.

 It is the responsibility of the property owner to ensure the assembly is in good operating condition.
-A person who is state-certified in backflow assembly testing must perform the test and submit the results to the City of Killeen.
+A person who is state certified in backflow assembly testing must perform the test and submit the results to Backflow Solutions, Inc (BSI).
 If any repair work or maintenance is performed, the assembly must be retested immediately.
-All test results must be submitted to the City of Killeen.
-The Certified Tester should mail or bring the original test results to the City at:
+All test results must be submitted to Backflow Solutions, Inc (BSI).
+The Certified Tester should mail, email, or submit online the original test results to Backflow Solutions, Inc (BSI):

-To request an exchange of a container or additional containers, call the Solid Waste Division at 254-501-7785.
-There is a one time administrative fee of $10.50 for an exchange to a larger size container.
-There is no administrative fee for an exchange to a smaller container.
-Additional containers of any size may be acquired by paying the monthly base fee for the size of additional container(s) requested.
+To request an additional containers, call the Solid Waste Division at 254-501-7785.
+There is a one time administrative fee of $20.00.
+Additional containers may be acquired by paying the monthly base fee for the additional container(s) requested.

-Your monthly garbage fee is based on the size and number of containers issued to an address.
+Your monthly garbage fee is based on the number of containers issued to an address.
 Containers are assigned to an address by serial number.
 This serial number is hot stamped on the container.
-Containers must be free of garbage and cleaned before an exchange can be made.

 Place typical household garbage in the container.
 Examples of what not to place in the container are: